geoff-m/worker-pool/README.md

 WorkerPool is a thread pool.
 It aims to be easy to use.

 ## Features
  - Configurable degree of parallelism
  - Tasks can be void or have copy-constructible output
  - Tasks can create and await other tasks
  - You can provide your own thread factory
- - Can await a collection of tasks
+ - The pool can await a collection of tasks
  - Not global, allows multiple pools in one process
+ - Simple API with good defaults

 ## Usage